quantify-os/quantify-core/docs/usage.py.rst

 - Container for parameters.
 - A standardized interface.
-- Provide logging of parameters through the :meth:`~qcodes.instrument.base.Instrument.snapshot` method.
+- Provide logging of parameters through the :meth:`~qcodes.instrument.Instrument.snapshot` method.
-- All instruments inherit from the QCoDeS :class:`~qcodes.instrument.base.Instrument` class.
+- All instruments inherit from the QCoDeS :class:`~qcodes.instrument.Instrument` class.
 - Are shown by default in the :class:`.InstrumentMonitor`